PaymentsHubDevelopers/PaymentsHub-React-Browser-Post-API-Without-Shopping-Cart/README.md

 ## Get Sandbox Credentials

 To get started, create a free [Payments Hub Developer Portal account](https://developer.paymentshub.com/auth/signup).
 This will allow you to get the sandbox credentials that are required to test the app.
-Login to view the official [Browser Post API Integration Guide](https://developer.paymentshub.com/products/card-not-present/browser-post/integration), then [contact](https://developer.paymentshub.com/contact) the Payments Hub Sales Engineering team to get sandbox credentials added to your Developer Portal account.
+Log in to your account to view the official [Browser Post API Integration Guide](https://developer.paymentshub.com/products/card-not-present/browser-post/integration), then [contact](https://developer.paymentshub.com/contact) the Payments Hub Sales Engineering team to get sandbox credentials added to your Developer Portal account.

 ## Follow Along with the Tutorial